raspberrypilearning/time-to-make/en/step_6.md

 ## Make dial and dial text

 --- task ---
-cut out dial - make sure that it will turn with the box
+add something about meauring so that it fitsß cut out dial - make sure that it will turn with the box
 ![Image of cutting out](images/IMAGE.png)
 ![Image of dial next to box](images/IMAGE.png)
 --- /task ---

 --- task ---
+make this two tasks
 cut out a window and a hole in the cetnre
 ![Image of hole in the centre](images/IMAGE.png)
 ![Image of starting to cut out hole using a smaller hole](images/IMAGE.png)